game Saarland is the regional office of the games industry in the federal state of Saarland.

 Expansion of networking and training (click)

-- The demand for a strong network within the games industry of Saarland – but also nationally and internationally – and an exchange of ideas with other economic sectors is particularly important to allow all stakeholders to benefit from one another on all levels and for the games ecosystem to successfully develop as a unified whole.
-We therefore demand the establishment of a dedicated network for the games industry in Saarland.
-This network could be under the aegis of Saarland Medien to consistently drive networking, support for industry events and participation in studies on the regional games industry.
+The need for a strong network within the Saarland, but also national as well as international games industry and the exchange with other business sectors is particularly important to benefit from each other on all levels and to grow successfully as a games ecosystem.
+We therefore call for the establishment of a dedicated network for the Saarland games industry, which could be within the remit of Saarland Medien, in order to decisively drive forward networking work, the support of corresponding events and participation in studies on the regional games industry in particular.

-- In order to provide long-term support for improving the professionalism and international competitiveness of Saarland’s developer landscape, masterclasses, workshops, lectures and participation in industry trade fairs and conferences should be significantly expanded – a shared trade fair stand at gamescom would be one example here.
+In order to sustainably support the professionalization and international competitiveness of the regional developer landscape, master classes, workshops, lectures and participation in relevant trade fairs and conferences should be significantly expanded, such as through a joint booth at gamescom.